wildfly-extras/wildfly-mp-reactive-feature-pack/quickstarts/reactive-messaging/README.md

 **Note:** `my-data-stream` is an in-memory stream which is not connected to a messaging provider.
 We will consume this stream in the `PriceResource` in the next step.

+**Note:** The MQTT example is exactly the same but lives in the [mqtt](mqtt/src/main/) source folder.
+The only difference is the signature of the [PriceConverter.process()](mqtt/src/main/java/org/wildfly/extras/quickstart/microprofile/reactive/messaging/PriceConverter.java#L36) method.
+MQTT can only handle byte arrays for `@Incoming` methods.
+For the other quickstarts we use an `int` for this method as shown above.

 ### Price Resource
 Finally we have a JAX-RS resource implemented in [PriceResource](core/src/main/java/org/wildfly/extras/quickstart/microprofile/reactive/messaging/PriceResource.java)
 ```